pra9yan/An-Analysis-of-Car/README.md

 The findings of the analysis are summarized in the [findings](/findings) directory.
 This includes visualizations, key insights, and any noteworthy observations derived from the data.

+## Findings: Relationship Between Year and Kilometers Driven

+In this analysis, we delve into the intriguing relationship between the manufacturing year of vehicles and the total kilometers driven.
+Understanding this correlation provides valuable insights into the usage patterns and potential impacts on vehicle performance.

+### 1. Scatter Plots and Trends

+- **Visual Exploration:** Utilizing scatter plots, the analysis visually represents the distribution of kilometers driven across different manufacturing years.

+- **Trend Analysis:** Observations from the scatter plots allow for the identification of trends, such as whether older cars tend to have higher or lower accumulated kilometers.

+### 2. Age of Vehicles and Mileage

+- **Statistical Analysis:** Examining the average kilometers driven for each year cohort provides statistical insights into the correlation between a vehicle's age and its mileage.

+- **Outliers and Anomalies:** Identification of outliers in the dataset helps uncover exceptional cases where a vehicle may have lower or higher mileage compared to its manufacturing year.

+### 3. Impact on Resale Value

+- **Resale Value Trends:** By considering the correlation between year and kilometers driven, the analysis explores potential impacts on the resale value of vehicles.

+- **Industry Insights:** Insights into how these factors influence the perceived value of cars in the market contribute to a broader understanding of the automotive industry.

+### 4. Predictive Modeling

+- **Machine Learning Approach:** The analysis employs machine learning models to predict the kilometers driven based on the manufacturing year.

+- **Model Accuracy:** Evaluation metrics and model accuracy provide an understanding of the model's ability to predict mileage, further contributing to the insights gained.

+Explore the detailed visualizations and analysis code in the [findings](/findings) directory for a more comprehensive exploration of these insights.

 ## Usage

 To explore the analysis and findings, follow these steps: